-- Preview Email Newsletter

 The Mississippi Department of Environmental Quality, through its Beach Monitoring Program, has lifted the beach water contact advisory for Pass Christian West Beach.

 Water samples at this station show the area has reached acceptable bacteria levels.
-There are currently six water contact advisories more PR
+There are currently six water contact advisories in effect on the Mississippi Gulf Coast currently. more PR

 Minn.
 Health Dept.: Fish Consumption Guidelines Aim to Limit Exposure to Mercury and PFAS (10)